Skip to content

 3. Display Components (Views)

-• Line Chart: This part sets up a line chart (LineArea) showing rainfall over years.
+• Line Chart: This part sets up a line chart (LineArea) showing rainfall over the years.

 • Key Details: You choose what data appears on the x-axis (year) and y-axis (rain).
 It pulls data from demo_query.